-- When you need to buy a big-ticket item.
-Should you need to cover a larger expense that you’d like to budget for and pay off over time, such as a new water heater or vet bills, a credit limit increase can be helpful.
-If you’ve been diligent in paying your credit card bill, your creditor may approve an increase that can take the stress off your purchase.
+- you need to buy a big-ticket item.
+Should you need to cover a larger expense, a credit limit increase can be helpful.
+If you have good credit and make payments on time, your creditor may approve an increase in the amount of credit available to you.

 - Annual income

 - Payment history

 Be realistic when looking at your financial situation and understand your creditworthiness in order to increase your chance of approval.